logancyang/logancyang/README.md

 ### I'm a machine learning practitioner and full-stack engineer

-- 👨‍💻 I’m currently working on some personal projects and a [self-designed CS degree](https://github.com/logancyang/my-cs-degree)!
+- 👨‍💻 I’m passionate about building software, data and info products that help people live a more fulfilling life.
-- 🎻 Outside of work, I love playing musical instruments and making cinematic videos.
+- 🎻 Outside of work, I love learning new things, playing musical instruments and making cinematic videos.
-- 🥅 2020 Goals:
+- 🥅 2021 Goals:
-  - Write more on machine learning, computer science and engineering
-  - Build interesting NLP projects
-  - Contribute more to open source
+  - Workout, stretch, meditate and eat clean consistently.
+  - Read more.
+Write a summary for each non-fiction book.
+  - Write more.
+Post at least 1 article every month.
+  - Learn Swift and SpriteKit.
+Publish an app in the App Store.
-- 🐱 Fun fact: my wife and I have 2 beautiful cats, follow their [instagram](https://www.instagram.com/lulu_dover) if you love cat pics!
+- 🐱 My wife and I have 2 beautiful cats, check out their [instagram](https://www.instagram.com/lulu_dover)!

 ### Spotify 🎧
 [![spotify-github-profile](https://spotify-github-profile.vercel.app/api/view?uid=12122125145&cover_image=true)](https://github.com/kittinan/spotify-github-profile)